r4pi/r4pi.org/content/index.md

 In addition, we provide access to pre-compiled versions of some of R's most popular packages.

+**Note:** This project is currently in early beta stage, so you should expect to find the odd bug here and there.

 ## Background

 R is the premier language for statistical computing and has millions of users around the world.